M1keCodingProjects/mySnakeIsQL/README.md

   ```
 - Press `Enter` to run the query
 - Once a query is done, if successful, you will be prompted to write another one: if you wish to **quit** the program instead, write `exit`
-- For now, any kind of **error** in the process fully halts the program.

 ## Examples:
 ### Select all the columns: